 As a style, Cubism includes:

-Picasso completely throws aside traditional depictions of perspective in the above piece of artwork.
+Picasso completely throws aside traditional depictions of perspective in the above piece.
 He reduces the entire image to the very immediate two-dimensional picture plane in the foreground.
 The figures, as well as the surrounding space, are broken up into shards of geometric forms.
 The space in which the women exist seems as tangible as the women themselves.

-Notice the angular depictions of these women in Picasso's image; they appear dangerous-looking.
-Picasso's posturing of the two central figures was considered to be particularly divisive.
-Matisse felt that Picasso was mocking modern art, like Matisse's work, something that almost broke their friendship apart.
+Notice the angular depictions of these women in Picasso’s image; they appear dangerous.
+Picasso’s posturing of the two central figures was considered to be particularly divisive.
+Matisse felt that Picasso was mocking modern art, such as Matisse’s work, which almost broke apart their friendship.

 It is important to note several influences on Cubism:

-In fact, many artists of this time showed interest in primitive art of other cultures, such as those of Africa or the South Pacific Islands colonized by the French, like Tahiti.
+In fact, many artists of this time showed interest in primitive art of other cultures, such as those of Africa or the South Pacific Islands colonized by the French, for instance Tahiti.

 Picasso was interested in the superficial qualities of simplification and abstraction, which worked well in this new design aesthetic.
 While some of his techniques caused tension between Picasso and the art community, not everyone was appalled.
-The French artist Georges Braque saw great potential in Picasso's vision.
-And the two began a joint endeavor and friendship to create a new form of art, an art form that built upon the formal innovations of artists like Cezanne, who sought to reduce elements of a composition to their basic geometric forms and broke with the traditional illusionistic depiction of 3D space.
+The French artist Georges Braque saw great potential in Picasso’s vision, and the two began a joint endeavor and friendship to create a new form of art.
+This art form was built upon the formal innovations of artists such as Cezanne, who sought to reduce elements of a composition to their basic geometric forms and broke with the traditional illusionistic depiction of 3D space.

 Braque and Picasso developed two forms of Cubism, analytic and synthetic.
-One of the best ways to understand these two forms of Cubism is to compare and contrast them.
+One of the best ways to understand these two forms is to compare and contrast them.

 The subject matter is somewhat discernible.
-For instance, if you look closely at the image of Violin and Candlestick by Georges Braque above, you might see the images of the violin and the candlestick Although this painting is not completely abstract, one can see that art is starting to head in that direction.
+For instance, if you look closely at the image above, you might see the images of the violin and the candlestick Although this painting is not completely abstract, you can see that art is starting to head in that direction.